mthorley/arduino-racktempcontroller/README.md

 | ArduinoLog | Logging framework |
 | ArduinoSTL | STL library used for map, vector etc |

+## Rack Mount

+[Modular 3d printed model](https://github.com/mthorley/2u-rack-3dprint-model) to host the OLED and Mega in a 2U rack.

 # TODO
 - Update this README!
 - Create a config endpoint - possibly via MQTT subscribe to enable changes to MQTT params, temp threshold etc.
 - Improve MQTT events
 - Watchdog via AWS lambda which reboots via PoE
-- Mount in rack - 3d print something
 - Look at FreeRTOS or [Helios](https://github.com/MannyPeterson/HeliOS) and work out if its worth it
 - Make it cheaper